Our integrated water experience informs smarter thinking about an essential resource for life, communities and businesses.

 Arup uses its global expertise and breadth of knowledge to give a new perspective on water management.
 Our carbon insight, for instance, tells us that managing water better demands a more integrated consideration of carbon emissions, while low-carbon energy strategies in turn influence the water environment.

-Our integrated thinking in water, waste and energy can deliver more sustainable solutions for our clients – as demonstrated in Proctor & Gamble’s sustainable design guidelines.
+Our integrated thinking in water, waste and energy can deliver more sustainable solutions for our clients – as demonstrated in Procter & Gamble’s sustainable design guidelines.
 It also enables us to bring greater value to our work with water operators.
 Our framework with Yorkshire Water has supported their goal of making their assets work harder to derive more energy from renewable sources.
 Similarly, Płaszów II near Krakow incorporates innovative waste-to-energy methods.

 Elsewhere, Arup’s specialists came together to design Songdo City’s new canal, with the objective of using the waterway as a transport artery and a focus for both biodiversity and development.